Hong Kong protests target China border as demands for change evolve

 SHEUNG SHUI, Hong Kong — A protest movement that began in the heart of Hong Kong edged closer to the mainland Saturday as activists opposed to China's influence over the territory took their fight to the border.

-Thousands of people took to the streets of Sheung Shui, a town within the New Territories of Hong Kong near the border of the Chinese city Shenzhen.
+Thousands of people took to the streets of the Hong Kong territorial town of Sheung Shui, not far from the Chinese city of Shenzhen.

 The march was aimed at mainland Chinese traders who locals claim have fueled inflation, driven up property prices, dodged taxes and diluted the town's identity.

-It started peacefully but devolved into scuffles and shouting, with police firing pepper spray at protesters who threw umbrellas and hard hats back.
+It started peacefully but devolved into scuffles and shouting.
+Protesters threw umbrellas and hardhats at police, who retaliated by swinging batons and firing pepper spray.

 Mass demonstrations began weeks ago in opposition to a proposed extradition bill that would allow for suspects to be sent to the mainland to face trial, but have since expanded into a broader repudiation of Beijing's growing influence.